draruki/Calculator/README.md

 # Calculator

-An online calculator created for a TOP project.
+An online calculator written in HTML+CSS+JS.